/shethepeople/media/media_files/2025/04/26/hyqmdea1qExTEsZnBzp5.png)

 Homebound, Credit: Karan Johar/ IG

-Neeraj Ghaywan is once again set to represent Indian cinematic excellence, as his drama film Homebound has been selected as India's official entry for the 2026 Academy Awards.
-The Film Federation of India confirmed that the selection was a unanimous decision by jury.
-The film stars Ishaan Khatter, Vishal Jethwa, and Jahnvi Kapoor.
+Neeraj Ghaywan is once again set to represent Indian cinematic excellence, as his drama film Homebound has been shortlisted for the 2026 Academy Awards in the Best International Feature Film category.
+The film stars Ishaan Khatter, Vishal Jethwa, and Janhvi Kapoor.
 Producer Karan Johar expressed his pride, calling the film a "labour of love," in a social media post.
-Meanwhile, co-writer Sumit Roy described the selection as a "huge honour."

 Homebound earns international acclaim